Towards a Zero Trust Decentralized Identity Management System for Secure Autonomous Vehicles: EXPERIMENTAL EVALUATION

-From Figure \ref{fig:PRR_vs_dist}, we can conclude that increasing the number of vehicles/km results in decreasing PRR.
-Also, for a given vehicle density, PRR decreases with increasing the distance.
-Moreover, we can clearly find that PRR is higher in highway scenario than it is for urban scenario.
-This can be explained by the fact that in urban scenarios there are many obstacles, i.e. buildings that hinder reception of packets.
+Figure \ref{fig:PRR_vs_dist} shows the PRR vs distance with different communication protocols, DSRC AND C-V2X, for both urban and highway environments.
+The curves show that increasing the number of vehicles per km results in decreasing the PRR.
+Also, for a given number of vehicles per km, the PRR decreases with increasing the distance.
+Moreover, from the figure, we clearly find that PRR is higher in highway scenario than it is for urban scenario.
+This can be explained by the fact that in urban scenarios there are many obstacles, i.e. buildings that hinder the reception of packets.
+We, also, observe that the PRR is lower when DSRC is used than when LTE-V2X is used.
+This is because DSRC uses carrier sense multiple access/ collision avoidance (CSMA/CA) for media access which implements "listen-before-talk" strategy, while LTE-V2X mode 4, that enables peer-to-peer communication adopted in our simulations, uses Sensing-Based Semi-Persistent Scheduling (SB-SPS) for media access.
+SB-SPS also uses a "listen-before-talk" strategy and a periodic reservation system to manage channel access and reduce collisions.
+In SB-SPS, once a resource is selected, the vehicle reserves it for a specified number of consecutive transmissions at a regular interval.
+This semi-persistent reservation is more efficient than a full random access protocol for every packet resulting in higher PRR.

 Our implementation of the zero trust blockchain based identification protocol poses an overhead in terms of the size of packets exchanged.
-Comparing PRR when the average size required by our implementation is used for the simulation packet size to the case in which the simulation packet size is set to the minimum packet size, we can see in \ref{fig:PRR_vehicles} that this overhead results in a reduction of around 7.5\% in PRR for urban scenarios and reduction of 29\% in PRR for highway scenario with 300 vehicles/km using LTE-V2X RAT.
-For the cases where DSRC RAT is used, a reduction of around 16\% in PRR for urban scenarios and reduction of 72\% in PRR.
-The huge reduction in PRR when DSRC RAT is caused by the use of CSMA/CA which in case of larger packets being transmitted, results in higher back-off rates.
+To compare PRR when the average size required by our implementation is used for the simulation packet size to the case in which the simulation packet size is set to the minimum packet size, we refer to Figure \ref{fig:PRR_vehicles} which presents the PRR vs the vehicle density per km with different communication protocols for both urban and highway environments.
+The graphs show that this overhead results in an average reduction of around 18\% in PRR for urban scenarios and reduction of 6\% in PRR for highway scenario using LTE-V2X RAT.
+For vehicle density of 200 vehicles/km, the reduction observed was of around 19\% in PRR for urban scenarios and around 3\% in PRR for highway scenario using LTE-V2X RAT.
+For the cases where DSRC RAT is used, a average reduction of around 27\% in PRR for urban scenarios and average reduction of 4\% in PRR for highway scenarios.
+For vehicle density of 200 vehicles/km, the reduction observed was of around 28\% in PRR for urban scenarios and around 6\% in PRR for highway scenario using DSRC RAT.